mascarenhas/cosmo/doc/cosmo.md

 <a name="Overview"></a>Installation
 =================================================

-The current version of Cosmo is 8.04.14.
-This version corrects scoping in the presence of __index metamethods, and tolerates missing subtemplates.
+The current version of Cosmo is 9.09.22.
+This version adds expressions to selector arguments, and adds more error detection when compiling templates.

 Cosmo is installed as a rock.
 To install the most recent release do `luarocks install cosmo`.
 The Cosmo rock is in the standard repository.
 Installation on UNIX-based systems need the gcc toolchain.